fseesink/django-adminlte3-tutorial/readme.md

 Ok ok, kidding.
 So let's take this slow.

-Now that default page is nice to look at, as it contains various elements.
-But none of them actually work.
+Now, that default page is nice to look at.
+It contains various elements, from a header, footer, and side navigation bar, to a logo and a user panel, etc.  But none of them actually work.
 So let's continue for just a little.

 ____
 ## Short Aside:  How Does This Work?